How Does a Moment Last Forever: Commercial performance

-Disney released Dion's version on its official YouTube channel on March 8, 2017, nine days before the release of the film.
-Although not officially released as a single from Beauty and the Beasts soundtrack, due to Dion's unavailability to promote it, "How Does a Moment Last Forever" has made an impact in certain countries due to the film's success at the box office.
-It has peaked at number one for two weeks in the singer's native Canadian province of Quebec, number nine on the US Billboards Kid Digital Song Sales, number 80 in Scotland, number 94 on the UK Singles Downloads Chart and number 125 in France (also number 124 on the French Digital Singles component chart).
-"How Does a Moment Last Forever" also proved to be successful in South Korea, where it reached number six on the International Download chart.
+Disney released Dion's version on its official YouTube channel on March 8, 2017, nine days before the film's premiere.
+Although not released as an official single due to Dion's unavailability for promotion, the song charted in several territories following the film's commercial success.
+It reached number one for two weeks in Quebec, number nine on the US Billboard Kid Digital Song Sales chart, number 80 in Scotland, number 94 on the UK Singles Downloads Chart, and number 125 in France, as well as number 124 on the French Digital Singles chart.
+It also reached number six on South Korea's International Download chart.

 Music video

-The music video for Dion's version was released on April 25, 2017, and it only had movie footage while the song played.
+The music video for Dion's version was released on April 25, 2017, and consists of footage from the film accompanied by the song.